 • Take intra-oral photos for your dental records

 • Provide education about dental health

-• Serve you with personalised advice about caring for your teeth and gums
+• Personalised advice about caring for your teeth and gums

 • Use a plaque highlighting gel to assess areas of plaque accumulation

 • Apply fluoride gel to your teeth to prevent decay